Obtaining Census Bureau data directly from the Census Bureau APIs

 The URL for the Population16AndOver link on this Web page looks like this:

 The key in these URLs is for demonstration and is not valid.
 Please get your own key and replace the invalid key with your own.
-You will also need to replace the state code for Alaska (02) with the state code of your state.
+You will also need to replace the state code for Washington (02) with the state code of your state.

 If you click on the Population16AndOver link, you get a JSON format data dump in a new browser tab that looks like this: